 BC residents who are Canadian citizens or permanent residents aged 65 years or over during the session in which they are registered are not assessed application, tuition, or student fees.
 The Distance Education administrative fee and some special fees may be assessed.

 Fees will be assessed to senior citizens for programs in areas such as Dentistry, Law, Medicine, Nursing, Pharmacy, or any faculty or school where existing facilities and resources are limited.
 Fees will be assessed to senior citizens for all non-credit courses and certificate programs offered by UBC Continuing Studies.
 Senior citizens may choose to opt in to AMS fees to be eligible for health and dental plans and the U-Pass.
 Senior citizens who choose this option must pay all AMS fees.
 AMS fees with opt-out provisions also apply.

 Students not studying on UBC campuses or students registered in all Distance Education courses will not be assessed any student fees, except Distance Education administrative fees.

-You are required to provide documentation to verify your eligibility for domestic tuition and fees assessment.
-Invalid or incomplete documentation will result in your student account being placed on hold for additional investigation until a final decision is reached.
+Students are required to provide documentation to verify eligibility for domestic tuition and fees.
+Invalid or incomplete documentation will result in international tuition and fees, or in the student account being placed on hold for additional investigation until a final decision is reached.

-5If you receive permanent residency in Canada before or on the date that your tuition is due you will be assessed domestic student tuition and fees.
+5If the student receives permanent residency in Canada on or before the date that tuition is due, the student will be assessed domestic student tuition and fees.

-If an international student becomes a Permanent Resident on or before the Tuition Fee Payment Due Dates of the term, domestic tuition fees will be assessed for that term.
+If an international student becomes a Permanent Resident on or before the Tuition Fee Payment Due Dates of the term, domestic tuition fees will be assessed for that term and subsequent terms.